zupzup/blog/rust-reactor-executor/post.md

 ## Conclusion

 Another step complete towards our goal of understanding how asynchronous I/O works in Rust.
-The next step will be to build a simple async runtime, which can run Rust Futures.

 This simplistic reactor/executor stage is a bit wonky and my architecture is highly inefficient and un-ergonomic, but it does work and we're able to fully asynchronously handle incoming HTTP requests.
 So yay! :)